merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 from collections import defaultdict
 ```

 Imports from anvi'o will fail if the anvi'o package isn't in the Python module search path, a problem that can arise in Jupyter notebooks.
-If you have used the standard installation isntructions on anvi'o installation page, running this command should solve that issue:
+If you have used the standard installation instructions on the anvi'o installation page, running this command should solve that issue:

 ```python
 sys.path.append('~/github/anvio')